microsoft/atlas-design/site/src/components/form.md

 		header-content-type="application/json"
 		header-x-docsauth="cookie"
-		loc-content-has-changed="Content has changed, please reload the page to get the latest changes." loc-input-max-length="{inputLabel} cannot be longer than {maxLength} characters." loc-input-min-length="{inputLabel} must be at least {minLength} characters." loc-input-required="{inputLabel} is required."
+		loc-content-has-changed="Content has changed, please reload the page to get the latest changes." loc-input-group-required="At least one selection from {inputGroup} is required." loc-input-max-length="{inputLabel} cannot be longer than {maxLength} characters." loc-input-min-length="{inputLabel} must be at least {minLength} characters." loc-input-required="{inputLabel} is required."